 Final NOM, is based on a person's actual travel movements, where the '12-in-16-month rule' can be fully applied.
-As a result, final NOM data is not available until 18 months after the reference quarter.
+As a result, final NOM data is not available until 18 months after the reference period.

-For further information see Australian Demographic Statistics or Migration Australia.
+For further information see National, state and territory population or Migration Australia.